 Appraisers get to know the subdivisions in which they appraise.
 They thoroughly understand the value of certain features to the people of that area.
 Then, the appraiser researches recent sales in close proximity to the subject and finds properties which are 'comparable' to the property in question.
 Using knowledge of the value of certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or additional storage space, we adjust the comparable properties so that they more accurately portray the features of subject property.

 A valid estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
 When it comes to knowing the true value of features of homes in Paramus and Bergen County, 1st Appraisal Source is your local authority.
 This approach to value is usually given the most consideration when an appraisal is for a real estate exchange.

 In the case of income producing properties - rental houses for example - the appraiser may use an additional approach to value.
 In this case, the amount of income the property generates is factored in with income produced by comparable properties to determine the current value.

 Coming Up With The Final Value

-Combining information from all applicable approaches, the appraiser is then ready to state an estimated market value for the subject property.
-The estimate of value on the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of a property's valueThere are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
-But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to sell the property again.
-It all comes down to this, an appraiser from 1st Appraisal Source will guarantee you discover the most fair and balanced property value, so you can make profitable real estate decisions.
+Analyzing the data from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the property at hand.
+It is important to note that while this amount is probably the most reliable indication of what a property is worth, it probably will not be the final sales price.
+It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to sell the property again.
+At the end of the day, an appraiser from 1st Appraisal Source will guarantee you get the most accurate property value, so you can make wise real estate decisions.